Heliocentrism: Johannes Kepler

+The laws discovered by Kepler represented a significant step in overcoming medieval science and establishing modern astronomy.
+They are of particular fundamental importance in astronomy.
+Kepler formulated the laws for the five classical planets that he knew.
+However, according to the cosmological principle, they are assumed to be valid everywhere in the universe.
+Kepler's laws apply equally to moons, the asteroid belt and the Oort cloud, or the rings of Jupiter and Saturn, to star clusters as well as to objects orbiting the center of a galaxy, and to all other objects in space.
+Furthermore, they form the basis of space travel and explain the orbits of satellites.

-Galileo Galilei and 1616 ban against Copernicanism
+Galileo Galilei and the church ban against Copernicanism in 1616

 In 1610 Galileo Galilei observed with his telescope that Venus showed phases, despite remaining near the Sun in Earth's sky (first image).
 This proved that it orbits the Sun and not Earth, as predicted by Copernicus's heliocentric model, and disproved Ptolemy's geocentric model (second image).

-In the 17th century AD, Galileo Galilei opposed the Roman Catholic Church by his strong support for heliocentrism.
+In the 17th century CE, Galileo Galilei opposed the Roman Catholic Church by his strong support for heliocentrism.

-Galileo was able to look at the night sky with the newly invented telescope.
+Galileo Galilei (1564–1642) was able to look at the night sky with the newly invented telescope.
 He published his observations that Jupiter is orbited by moons and that the Sun rotates in his Sidereus Nuncius (1610) and Letters on Sunspots (1613), respectively.
 Around this time, he also announced that Venus exhibits a full range of phases (satisfying an argument that had been made against Copernicus).
 As the Jesuit astronomers confirmed Galileo's observations, the Jesuits moved away from the Ptolemaic model and toward Tycho's teachings.

 In his 1615 "Letter to the Grand Duchess Christina", Galileo defended heliocentrism, and claimed it was not contrary to Holy Scripture.
 He took Augustine's position on Scripture: not to take every passage literally when the scripture in question is in a Bible book of poetry and songs, not a book of instructions or history.
 The writers of the Scripture wrote from the perspective of the terrestrial world, and from that vantage point the Sun does rise and set.
 In fact, it is Earth's rotation which gives the impression of the Sun in motion across the sky.